Rehabilitation and Pilates Classes at Healthy Bodies

+Healthy Bodies Physiotherapy offers group classes which are designed to target each individuals needs.
+We tailor a customised plan for each participant in the class, whether they will benefit most from specific exercise rehabilitation, Pilates or a combination.
+An initial assessment is required to obtain relevant medical history and design a program to target your individual needs.
 Our supervised rehabilitation and Pilates classes take a maximum of just 4 participants, so our physiotherapists can provide each participant with the individual attention they deserve.
-Our group classes are also designed for to target each individuals needs, so we tailor a customised plan for each participant in the class, whether they will benefit most from specific exercise rehabilitation, Pilates or a combination.
-An initial assessment is required to obtain relevant medical history and design a program to target your individual needs.

 Classes We Offer